-• The strength of low-mode SASI activity in 2D models as indicated by growing fluctuations of the angular kinetic energy and of the shock deformation (Figs. 14, 8) increases with higher resolution in clear correlation with an earlier onset of the explosion (Fig. 7).
-Stronger SASI activity obviously facilitates explosions, which is visible by a growing average shock radius as well as larger mass and higher total heating rate in the gain layer.

-- Exploding models in 2D as well as in 3D exhibit large shock deformation at the time of explosion (although the relative asphericity σ_S/R_S of the shock surface is somewhat smaller in 3D than in 2D; see Figs. 7 and 8). - More fine structure on small spatial scales, which can be seen in 3D models computed with higher resolution in Figs. 9-11, does not imply improved conditions for an explosion. - Exploding 2D models are not connected with the highest mean entropies in the gain region (Fig. 4).
+- The strength of low-mode SASI activity in 2D models as indicated by growing fluctuations of the angular kinetic energy and of the shock deformation (Figs. 15, 8) increases with higher resolution in clear correlation with an earlier onset of the explosion (Fig. 7).
+Stronger SASI activity obviously facilitates explosions, which is visible by a growing average shock radius as well as larger mass and higher total heating rate in the gain layer. - Exploding models in 2D as well as in 3D exhibit large shock deformation at the time of explosion (although the relative asphericity σ_S/R_S of the shock surface is somewhat smaller in 3D than in 2D; see Figs. 7 and 8). - More fine structure on small spatial scales, which can be seen in 3D models computed with higher resolution in Figs. 9-11, does not imply improved conditions for an explosion. - Exploding 2D models are not connected with the highest mean entropies in the gain region (Fig. 4).
 This fuels doubts in a random-walk picture where turbulent vortex motions on small scales enlarge the residence time of matter in the gain layer (Murphy & Burrows 2008) and thus could allow for more energy absorption of such mass elements from neutrinos.
-If this effect occurred, it does not concern a major fraction of the mass in the gain region. - We observe that higher radial resolution seems to improve the conditions for explosions, which is in agreement with results of Sato et al. (2009), who found that good radial resolution is essential to accurately reproduce SASI growth rates and frequencies in hydrodynamical simulations.
+If this effect occurred, it does not concern a major fraction of the mass in the gain region.

 Point (2) is the only plausible argument we can give for explaining the opposite response to higher angular resolution that we discovered in our 2D and 3D simulations.
-The sequence of 2D runs with gradually reduced lateral zone sizes reflects the growing violence of large-scale flows by higher fluctuation amplitudes of the kinetic energy in the gain layer (Fig. 14) and larger temporal variations of the average shock radius and shock deformation (Figs. 7, 8).
-In contrast, more energy on small spatial scales in the 3D case manifests itself by a progressing fragmentation of the flow, leading to a growing richness of vortex structures and finer filaments in the case of 3D models with smaller angle bins (Figs. 9-11).
-As a consequence, 3D models with higher angular resolution become more similar to the 1D case in various quantities that we considered as explosion indicators, see, e.g., Figs. 7, 8, 12, and 13.
+The sequence of 2D runs with gradually reduced lateral zone sizes reflects the growing violence of large-scale flows by higher fluctuation amplitudes of the kinetic energy in the gain layer (Fig. 15) and larger temporal variations of the average shock radius and shock deformation (Figs. 7, 8).
+In contrast, more energy on small spatial scales in the 3D case manifests itself by a progressing fragmentation of the flow, leading to a growing richness of vortex structures and finer filaments in the case